Tuesday, December 31, 2024

 Silence hung in the air like a fart.
 "Oh!
 Great!" sputtered Alicia, trying to light a conversational match without a matchbook.
 "Hey, did you see anyone touch my stuff?"

-It couldn't be him, but it couldn't be anyone else.
-Alicia recalled grocery store checkout lane magazine rack headline that Keven Se7en and Giselle had just gotten back together again for the second time.
-She couldn't imagine a gossip magazine making something like that up.
 The lead singer and guitarist of The Exploronauts shook his head in indignation as he snapped the mobile phone shut, brought it to his hip, and dropped it on the ground.
 Upon closer inspection, Keven realized his pants didn't come with pockets.
 He turned a full circle in the corridor and picked up his mobile without breaking stride and continued down the hallway unperturbed.

 Both guests arrived at Giselle's door and knocked almost at once.
 That sewed up the category of Most Famous Person Ever Met for maybe ever.
 Alicia had to say something.
 "Oh.
 My stars.
 You're Keven Se7en!
 I know you!"